SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 comments: true
 ---

-Today is a _good day:_ the FDA's external advisory committe passed the Pfizer/BioNTech COVID-19 vaccine at 6:30pm EST.
+Today is a _good day:_ the FDA's external advisory committee passed the Pfizer/BioNTech COVID-19 vaccine at 6:30pm EST.

 ## VRBPAC committee meeting